 SUNDAY MORNING Worship: 9 & 11 a.m.

-We gather for indoor worship each Sunday at 8 a.m. in the Chapel, 9 a.m. in the Sanctuary.
+We gather for indoor worship each Sunday at 9 a.m. in the Great Hall and 11 a.m. in the Sanctuary.
 8 a.m. worship in the Chapel is currently suspended during Chapel renovation.
 Expected completion is fall 2023.

-- Masks are no longer required when we gather together at either campus (Penn Street or Hemphill), but are still strongly recommended at church gatherings, particularly for those who remain unvaccinated or are at high risk.
+- Masks are not required when we gather together at either campus (Penn Street or Hemphill), but are still strongly recommended at church gatherings, particularly for those who remain unvaccinated or are at high risk.

 - Worship spaces have sections reserved for social distancing, for those who feel more comfortable in those areas.